zhixin612/Awesome-LLM-System-Papers/README.md

 # Awesome-LLM-System-Papers

 This is a list of (non-comprehensive) LLM system papers maintained by [ALCHEM Lab](https://alchem.cs.purdue.edu/index.html).
-Welcome to create a pull requst or an issue if we have missed any interesting papers!
+Welcome to create a pull request or an issue if we have missed any interesting papers!

 ## Algorithm-System Co-Design